-The following table sets forth certain information with respect to the beneficial ownership of our common stock as of September 25, 2020, as adjusted to reflect the sale of common stock offered by us in this offering, for:
+The following table sets forth certain information with respect to the beneficial ownership of our common stock as oAugust 31, 2020, as adjusted to reflect the sale of common stock offered by us in this offering, for:

-- each person, or group of affiliated persons, who we know to beneficially own more than five percent (5%) of our common stock; - each of our named executive officers; - each of our directors and director nominees; and - all of our executive officers and directors as a group.
+- each person, or group of affiliated persons, who we know to beneficially own more than five percent (5%) of our common stock; - · each of our named executive officers; - each of our directors and director nominees; and - · all of our executive officers and directors as a group.

-The percentage of beneficial ownership information shown in the table prior to this offering is based on 4,991,587 shares of common stock outstanding as of September 25, 2020, and assumes no participa ation in this offering by the parties below.
-The percentage of beneficial ownership shown in the table after this offering is based upon shares of common stock outstanding after the close of this offering, assuming the sale ofshares of common stock by us in the offering and no exercise of the underwriters of their option to purchase up to an additional shares of our common stock in this offering.
+The percentage of beneficial ownership information shown in the table prior to this offering is based on 4,991,587 shares of common stock outstanding as of August 31, 2020, and assumes no participation in this offering by the parties below.
+The percentage of beneficial ownership shown in the table after this offering is based upon 11,386,935 shares of common stock outstanding after the close of this offering, assuming the sale of 6,395,348 shares of common stock by us in the offering and no exercise of the underwriters of their option to purchase up to an additional shares of our common stock in this offering.

 Information with respect to beneficial ownership has been furnished by each director, officer or beneficial owner of more than five percent (5%) of our common stock.
 We have determined beneficial ownership in accordance with the rules of the SEC.
 These rules generally attribute beneficial ownership of securities to persons who possess sole or shared voting power or investment power with respect to those securities.
-In addition, the rules include shares of our common stock issuable pursuant to the exercise of stock options that are either immediately exercisable or exercisable within sixty (60) days of September 25, 2020, and restricted stock awards that are scheduled to vest within sixty (60) days of September 25, 2020.
-These shares are deemed to be outstanding and beneficially owned by the person holding those options and restricted stock units for the purpose of computing the percentage ownership of that person, but they are not treated as outstanding for the purpose of computing the percentage ownership of any other person.
+In addition, the rules include shares of our common stock issuable pursuant to the exercise of stock options that are either immediately exercisable or exercisable within sixty (60) days of August 31, 2020, and restricted stock awards that are scheduled to vest within sixty (60) days of August 31, 2020.
+These shares are deemed to be outstanding and beneficially owned by the person holding those options and restricted stock units for the purpose of computing the percentage ownership of any other person.
 Unless otherwise indicated, the persons or entities identified in this table have sole voting and investment power with respect to all shares shown as beneficially owned by them, subject to applicable community property laws.

-The following table sets forth, as of September 25, 2020, certain information with respect to the beneficial ownership of our common and preferred shares by each shareholder known by us to be the beneficial owner of more than 5% of our common and preferred shares, as well as by each of our current directors and executive officers as a group.
+The following table sets forth, as of August 31, 2020, certain information with respect to the beneficial ownership of our common and preferred shares by each shareholder known by us to be the beneficial owner of more than 5% of our common and preferred shares, as well as by each of our current directors and executive officers as a group.
 Each person has sole voting and investment power with respect to the shares of common and preferred stock, except as otherwise indicated.
 Beneficial ownership consists of a direct interest in the shares of common and preferred stock, except as otherwise indicated.

 Except as otherwise noted below, the address of each of the individuals and entities named in the table below is c/o Artelo Biosciences, Inc., 888 Prospect Street, Suite 210, La Jolla, California 92037.
-Beneficial ownership representing less than 1% is denoted with an asterisk (\).
+Beneficial ownership representing less than 1% is denoted with an asterisk ().